charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

   - Make sure you are [styling it](https://www.w3schools.com/css/css_navbar.asp).
   - I picked the first of the **Horizontal Navigation Bar Examples**
   - Replace the default "Atom" **logo.svg** file with one of your own choosing.
-- Iterate over at least 5 addresses
+- Iterate back and forth over at least 5 addresses
+  - Extra credit button go to first and last
   - Be able to edit any of the address
   - Changes should remain through the session
 - Testing